mochatech1725/scholarship-scraper2/docs/README.md

 **Note**: The Docker image contains all scraper code and dependencies.
 It's automatically used by AWS Batch jobs.
 See [Docker Deployment Guide](docker-deployment-guide.md) for detailed deployment information.

 ### 3. Test & Monitor
-- Check DynamoDB tables for processed data
+- Check MySQL database for processed data
 - Verify S3 bucket for raw data storage
 - Monitor CloudWatch logs for job execution
 - Use AWS Batch console to track job status